PierDeRogatis/Political-Explanation/README.md

 # Political-Explanation
-Exercises in graduate-level quantitative research methods with R
+Exercises for graduate-level quantitative research methods module with R